brandoncoke/sampleclusteR/README.md

-# sampleclusteR- commandline interface for large scale GEO dataset metanalysis
+# sampleclusteR- A R package to simiplify the clustering of samples based on their metadata

 ## A Quick and efficient way of clustering and analysing samples using .sdrf metadata and GEO metdata